 Don’t just fill your unit and forget about it.
 Check on items frequently as sometimes items can shift.

-A little extra tidbit for home or storage – bay leaves and dryer sheets deter spiders.
+Bay leaves and dryer sheets deter spiders.